bertofurth/Seagate-Central-Utils/motion/README-motion.md

 only be run while "motion" is not running and using the video device.

-For example, the following command will show the range of available stream characteristics of the device on /dev/video0.
+For example, the following command will show the range of available stream characteristics of the device using /dev/video0.

     ffprobe /dev/video0 -list_formats all

-If you are using a network stream then the characteristics of the stream should be configurable on the network camera.
+If you are using a network stream then the characteristics of the stream should be configurable on the network camera itself.

 #### Raw image stream (Advanced but important)
 This parameter is difficult to get right but it can save